Skip to content

 By the 19th century, opal jewellery was becoming more widely available, and it became a popular choice for engagement rings and other special occasion jewellery.

-In the 20th century, opal jewellery became even more popular and today it remains a popular choice for jewellery lovers today.
-With its unique play of colours and iridescence, opal jewellery is a great way to add some colour and personality to your jewellery collection.
+In the 20th century, opal jewellery became even more popular and today it remains a popular choice for use as a gemstone in jewellery.
+With its most commonly seen unique play of colours and iridescence, opal jewellery is a great way to add some colour and personality to your jewellery collection.

 About Australian Opals